8 Biggest Regrets in Life and How to Avoid Them

 In the book, The Top Five Regrets of the Dying, author Bronnie Ware states that not allowing ourselves to be happy is among life’s biggest regrets.

-To prevent this from becoming one of your biggest regrets in life, do more things that make you happy and know your worth.
+To prevent this from becoming one of your biggest regrets in life, do what makes you happy and know your worth.
 Believe that you deserve to be happy, laugh and smile more often, be kinder to yourself, celebrate your small wins, and finally, let go and forgive yourself for past mistakes.

 Your future is shaped by what you do today.
 Sadly, many of us end up regretting things we did or those we failed to do, thereby making our lives unfulfilling.